VimfanTPdvorak/vimodoro/README.md

 Also, in addition to the default notifications inside vim, Vimodoro allows you to add further external notifications, such as sounds, system-notification popups etc.

-If the Pomodoro has been running, then executing the toggle will display the file encoding within approximately two seconds, followed by the Pomodoro status being displayed again.

 Screenshots
 -----------